My saw finally arrived. It also just about crippled my hand.

 Hanging out with Adam Peltier on his show last week at CJAM was a lot of fun.
 In addition to engaging in silly banter and giving not-entirely-coherent answers to questions I was asked, I brought along a CD case full of…well…can you guess what I put inside?
 Can you?
 CDS!
 How daring of me.

 We played quite a bit of music from my stash: some Duke Ellington, Mingus, Tim Buckley, Oumou Sangare, Talk Talk, Thelonious Monk, Stina Nordenstam, The Band, and some really weird Paul McCartney stuff that was probably recorded while he was high out of his mind on some really good pot, among other things.
 Thanks again to Adam for the invite, and for playing my noise on the radio.

-speaking of noise, it’s looking like i may not be able to get another new album out there before the end of the year after all…i might get it close to the finish line, but i’d rather not rush it. so it probably won’t appear until the new year. look for it in january. hopefully it’ll be worth the wait.
+Speaking of noise, it’s looking like I might not be able to get another new album out there before the end of the year after all.
+I might get it close to the finish line, but I’d rather not rush it.
+So it probably won’t appear until the New Year.
+You can probably expect it to appear sometime in January.
+Hopefully it’ll be worth the wait.